crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

 # Licence

-[MIT](http://opensource.org/licenses/MIT); see the LICENCE-MIT file in the source for details.
+[Apache v2](http://opensource.org/licenses/Apache-2.0); see the LICENCE-APACHE-V2 file in the source for details.

 The app provided for testing purposes in `test/functional/demo-app` is a built version of the SweetSpot game from https://github.com/01org/webapps-sweetspot, released under the Apache v2 license.